 Data & Research Findings For Professionals

 Welcome to the Data & Research Findings for Professionals Page.
-This page will provide links to the research findings produced by the YFIRES data system as well as reports from other sources that are relevant to the youth firesetting problem.
+This page will provide links to the YFIRES data system's research findings and reports from other sources relevant to the youth firesetting problem.

 YFIRES will be posting the findings from the YFIRES system as information becomes available.
 This will be based on the national data set.

 YFIRES Users will be able to generate their own reports from their own data.
 However, national data will not be accessible until such time as 500 cases have been "submitted" in a FEMA Region.
 This is to ensure that the case information remains de-identified from the specific youth in each case.
 This confidentiality remains an important goal of YFIRES and a legal necessity for all programs.

 Regarding YFIRES reporting, please review the "Frequently Asked Questions About YFIRES Reporting" document posted below under "YFIRES Reports and Findings."

 Information about new postings will be distributed to system users and others who have requested updates from the "YFIRES Announcements" button on the YFIRES home page.
 Questions can be submitted to YFIRES by using the "Contact Us" button on the YFIRES home page.

 By Kathi Osmonson - This report shares the experience of the Minnesota Department of Public Safety - State Fire Marshal Division - regarding their experience with youth firesetting documentation.
 The results show evidence that youth firesetting may be underreported, depending on how fire reporting is conducted.

 by Robert Stadolnik, Ed.D. and TheresaManela, LICSW - This is an exploratory analysis of adolescent female firesetting behavior.

 by John R. Hall - The National Fire Protection Association's report on youth set fires in the United States.
 This represents their perspective based on the data they receive from the United States Fire Administration.